Seasawher/mathlib4-help/docs/tactics.md

 terms that were considered as variables.

 In order to avoid calling a SAT solver every time, the proof can be cached with `bv_decide?`.

+If solving your problem relies inherently on using associativity or commutativity, consider enabling the `bv.ac_nf` option.

 Note: `bv_decide` uses `ofReduceBool` and thus trusts the correctness of the code generator.